PostHog/posthog.com/contents/tutorials/nuxt-analytics.md

 ## Adding PostHog on the client side

 > This tutorial shows how to integrate PostHog with `Nuxt 3`.
-If you're using `Nuxt 2`, see [our Nuxt docs](/docs/libraries/nuxt-js) for how to integrate PostHog.
+If you're using `Nuxt 2`, see [our Nuxt docs](/docs/libraries/nuxt-js) for how to integrate.

 With our app set up, it’s time to install and set up PostHog.
 If you don't have a PostHog instance, you can [sign up for free](https://app.posthog.com/signup).